-Holly Thorsen is the Associate Director of Professional Education at Cooper.
+Holly Thorsen a Director at Cooper Professional Education.
 A veteran of the improv stage, Holly specializes in helping individuals and teams build creative confidence through interactive training programs and leadership coaching to create lasting change.

 This is the second of a five-part series where Holly shares her knowledge of design education, educational philosophy, and the importance of shifting company culture to one of creative leadership and feedback.

 Short-term trainings are exceptionally difficult to create.
 In less than 24 hours (and sometimes, as little as eight), we are tasked with building a core design competency that participants can integrate into their organizations.
 This requires deep reflection and forethought to craft meaningful, hyper-efficient educational experiences.

 We’ve identified three key teaching practices that set us – and our course participants – up for success:

 1. Scenario-building.
 We would consider our trainings ineffective if our participants didn’t feel prepared to bring these skills back to their organizations.
 Drawing upon our experience as practitioners, we identify situations where the skills we are teaching will likely be most relevant, and apply a real-world context for learning.
 This works a few different ways and pretty much always involves digging into one in-depth practice project.